 Remove sooty mold by gently rubbing or washing the Grevillea’s leaves with water and control the spread of sooty mold by controlling pests that create honeydew.

-Scale insects are pests protected with a waxy shell that feeds on Grevillea’s foliage and causes considerable damage, including the leaves to yellow and stems to die back; unhealthy plants may even die.
+Scale insects are pests protected with a waxy shell that feeds on Grevillea’s foliage and causes considerable damage, including the leaves to yellow and stems dying back; unhealthy plants may even die.

 Scale varies in size, shape, and color, but you’ll most often notice them as white or brown, tiny, round lumps covering Grevillea’s leaves and stems.